Look at the Galapagos Tortoise

 If you aren’t stopping by Santa Cruz island, you might still have the opportunity to see Manzanillo and Primicias, both of which have their own highlands full of Galapagos tortoises.

-The Galapagos tortoises, like many of the other animals our educational animal toys represent, are some of the most amazing in nature.
+The Galapagos tortoises, like many of the other animals in our collections (like dinosaurs and sea animals) are some of the most and amazing in nature.
 In many cases, they represent utter resilience in the face of humanity’s destructive tendencies.
 Still, they remain a stark reminder that we must be careful, as the creatures at the top of nature’s self-imposed food chain, to preserve our environment for future generations to come.
+It is up to us to determine whether this species goes the route of the dinosaur and becomes extinct, or follows the path of the shark and is able to thrive for another million years.